jordanebelanger/SwiftyBluetooth/README.md

 Fully featured closures based library for CoreBluetooth on iOS 9+ devices.

 ## Features
-- Replace the delegate based interface with a closure based interface for every `CBCentralManager` and `CBPeripheral` operation.
+- Replace the delegate based interface with a closure based interface for every `CBCentralManager` and `CBPeripheral` operation
 - Notification based event for CBCentralManager state changes and state restoration
 - Notification based event for CBPeripheral name updates, characteristic value updates and services updates
 - Precise errors and guaranteed timeout for every Bluetooth operation